Kakuli-coder/DiceGame/README.md

-# DiceGame
+# Dice Game

 This is a simple Front-end Web Development Project, a dice game created using HTML5, CSS3 and JS.

-Click here to view the project -
+Click here to view the project - https://kakuli-coder.github.io/DiceGame/